HexHive/midas/docs/ae.md

 - How to run tests checking protection against CVE-2016-6516 as described in the paper.
 - How to run the microbenchmarks reported in the paper
+- How to run the NPB reported in the paper
 - How to run the Phoronix Test Suite benchmarks reported in the paper

 #### Testing protection against CVE-2016-6516